Lemon Rosemary Chicken

 - Rosemary.
 Those vibrant, beautiful fresh sprigs are front and center!

 - Garlic.
 Mince up fresh, whole cloves of garlic if possible.
-I’ve used the jarred stuff as a shortcut at times and it does the job, too.
+Jarred pre-minced garlic works well as a substitute.

 - Chicken broth.
-I usually use low-sodium broth, but you can also use regular or no-salt broth, according to your taste.
+I usually use low-sodium broth, but you can also use regular or no-salt broth, as well, and simply adjust the salt added otherwise to your taste.

 - White wine.
 Any dry-ish white wine that you would be willing to drink will have a nice taste in this dish.
+I like a Sauvignon Blanc or Pinot Grigio best.
 That said, it’s optional — if you prefer not to use wine for any reason, you can simply omit it or substitute an extra 1/2 cup of chicken broth.